-The latest confirmed Z-ECM ratio was 135% at 30 June 2018, well in excess of its 100% - 120% target range.
+The latest confirmed Z-ECM ratio was 121% at 30 June 2019.
+The target range is 100% - 120%.

 The Group discloses more information on its risk and capital management in its risk review, an integral part of Zurich Insurance Group's annual report available on www.zurich.com.